Internet marketing tips that real estate agents can actually do themselves

 Create your Google my business account and make sure everything online matches that name, address, and phone number.

 Local citation building can be defined as mentions of your business on different websites and local directories.
+Making sure that all of your citations are accurate and consistent is a vital part of local SEO.

 These mentions need to include your name, address and business phone number.